lubosz/litecoin/contrib/README.md

 Scripts and notes for Mac builds.

 ### [RPM](/contrib/rpm) ###
-RPM spec file for building litecoin-core on RPM based distributions
+RPM spec file for building elysium-core on RPM based distributions

 Test and Verify Tools
 ---------------------